lrswss/co2ampel/README.md

 red (bad) illumination.
 If you start to see two repeating red flashes the air condition is critical...time to open the windows!

 Continous four red flashes indicate repeated errors while trying to get valid CO<sub>2</sub> readings from the SCD30 sensor.
+Turning the CO<sub>2</sub>-Ampel off for a few seconds will usually fix this.

 ## Adjust device settings